litestar-org/litestar/docs/usage/3-request-data.md

+# Request Data

+While the handler decorators discussed previously wrap a function or method, it's the job of that function or method to handle the request.
+To this end it needs access to various data that is part of the request.

 ## Parameters

-While the handler decorators discussed above wrap a function or method, it's the job of that function or method to handle the request.
-To this end it needs access to various data that is part of the request.
-This data will be injected into the function by Starlite based on the names of the kwargs and their typings.

 ### Path Parameters